syncfusion-content/maui-docs/MAUI/Autocomplete/Highlighting-matched-text.md

 # Highlighting matched text

-## Highlighting matched text in .NET MAUI SfAutoComplete
+## Highlighting matched text in .NET MAUI SfAutocomplete

 Highlight matching characters in a suggestion list to pick an item with more clarity.
 There are two ways to highlight the matching text: